-The Governance and Nominating Committee will consider properly submitted stockholder nominations for candidates for membership on the Board of Directors from stockholders who meet each of the requirements set forth in the Bylaws, including, but not limited to, the requirements that any such stockholder own at least 1% of the Company's shares of the Common Stock entitled to vote at the meeting on such election, has held such shares continuously for at least one full year, and continuously holds such shares through and including the time of the annual or special meeting.
-Nominations of persons for election to the Board of Directors may be made at any Annual Meeting of Stockholders, or at any Special Meeting of Stockholders called for the purpose of electing directors.
+The Governance and Nominating Committee will consider properly submitted stockholder nominations for candidates for membership on the Board from stockholders who meet each of the requirements set forth in the Bylaws, including, but not limited to, the requirements that any such stockholder own at least 1% of the Company's shares of the Common Stock entitled to vote at the meeting on such election, has held such shares continuously for at least one full year, and continuously holds such shares through and including the time of the annual or special meeting.
+Nominations of persons for election to the Board may be made at any Annual Meeting of Stockholders, or at any Special Meeting of Stockholders called for the purpose of electing directors.
 Any stockholder nomination ("Proposed Nominee") must comply with the requirements of the Company's Bylaws and the Proposed Nominee must meet the minimum qualification requirements as discussed above.
-For a nomination to be made by a stockholder, such stockholder must provide advance written notice to the Governance and Nominating Committee, delivered to the Company's principal executive office address (i) in the case of an Annual Meeting of Stockholders, no later than the 90th day nor earlier than the 120th day prior to the anniversary date of the immediately preceding Annual Meeting of Stockholders; and (ii) in the case of a Special Meeting of Stockholders called for the purpose of electing directors, not later than the 10th day following the day on which public disclosure of the date of the Special Meeting of Stockholders is made.
+For a nomination to be made by a stockholder, such stockholder must provide advance written notice to the Governance and Nominating Committee, delivered to the Company's principal executive office address (i) in the case of an Annual Meeting of Stockholders, called for the purpose of electing directors; and (ii) in the case of a Special Meeting of Stockholders called for the purpose of electing directors, not later than the 10th day on which public disclosure of the date of the Special Meeting of Stockholders is made.

 The Governance and Nominating Committee will evaluate the qualification of the Proposed Nominee and the Proposed Nominee's disclosure and compliance requirements in accordance with the Company's Bylaws.
-If the Board of Directors, upon the recommendation of the Governance and Nominating Committee, determines that a nomination was not made in accordance with the Company's Bylaws, the Chairman of the Meeting shall declare the nomination defective and it will be disregarded.
+If the Board, upon the recommendation of the Governance and Nominating Committee, determines that a nomination was not made in accordance with the Company's Bylaws, the Chairman of the Meeting shall declare the nomination defective and it will be disregarded.

-Members of the Governance and Nominating Committee during 2021 were Joe R. Reeder (Chairperson), Thomas P. Bostick (who replaced Larry M. Shelton as a member effective January 21, 2021), Kerry C. Duggan (who became a member effective July 20, 2021) and Zach P. Wamp.
-The Governance and Nominating Committee meets at least quarterly and at such times as necessary or advisable and held four meetings in 2021.
+Members of the Governance and Nominating Committee during 2022 were Joe R. Reeder (Chairperson), Thomas P. Bostick, Kerry C. Duggan, and Zach P. Wamp.
+The Governance and Nominating Committee meets at least quarterly and at such times as necessary or advisable and held four meetings in 2022.
 The Governance and Nominating Committee is governed by a Corporate Governance and Nominating Committee Charter, which is available on our website at https://ir.perma-fix.com/governance-docs.
-All members of the Governance and Nominating Committee
+All members of the Governance and Nominating Committee are/were "independent" as that term is defined by current Nasdaq listing standards.